Roselle, New Jersey

+History

 On January 19, 1883, the world's first electric lighting system employing overhead wires began service in Roselle.
 It had been built by Thomas Edison to demonstrate that an entire community could be illuminated by electricity.
 This success encouraged the installation of electric lighting in numerous other villages and cities.
 The First Presbyterian Church, located on the corner of West 5th Avenue and Chestnut Street, was the first church in the United States to be lit by electricity, and the second in the world after the City Temple church in London.

 Roselle was incorporated on December 20, 1894, at the height of the Boroughitis phenomenon sweeping through New Jersey at the time, based on the results of a referendum held two days earlier, from portions of Linden.
 Roselle's name is derived from the Roselle Land Improvement Company, which was created in 1866 to lay out a community around the Mulford Station on the Central Railroad of New Jersey.
 The name "Roselle" is said to have been based on the company's founder, John Conklin Rose or from John Pierre Roselle, a friend of the railroad's president.